AJMC2002/black-circle/README.md

 Set the points coordinates in the `POINTS` constant in `main.rs` using the `Point` struct.

-The absolute value of each coord shouldn't go past `WIN_SIZE/2` units.
+Any coordinate whose position vector's module is bigger than `WIN_SIZE/2` units won't be shown on screen.
 The center of the coordinate plane is in the center of the window.

 ## Example